 - What is visual perception problems?

 - What are the four types of visual perception?

-- What are the components of visual perception?
+- What are the first two steps in visual processing?

 What is an example of visual perception?